Jamie Dew, PhD

 Let the towel and the basin define us

 Our broken world awaits a people who will rise up and be about the redeeming work of Jesus Christ our King.
-If we are anything, we are servants.
-Let the towel and basin define us.
+If we are anything, we are His servants.
+We are a people defined by the towel and the basin.

-While academic goals are important, NOBTS’ and Leavell College’s success is based not on enrollment numbers, but on how many we send out with the Gospel to a broken world.
+While academic goals are important, the success of NOBTS and Leavell College will not be measured in enrollment numbers, but on how many men and women we send out with the Gospel to a broken world.

 In a city as unique as New Orleans, the opportunities to carry out the Great Commission are plentiful.
-The future is bright and the road ahead leads to a place where God is already at work.
+The future of NOBTS and Leavell College are bright and the road ahead leads to a place where God is already at work.